ben-razor/casper-get-started/3-multi-signature/README.md

 // Works as the deployment threshold is 1 and the keys combined weight is 2 await utils.sendDeploy(deploy, [firstAccount, secondAccount]);
 ```

+### Additional Scenarios

+There are a number of [different scenarios](https://docs.casperlabs.io/en/latest/dapp-dev-guide/tutorials/multi-sig/examples.html) that
+can be implemented when using multiple keys.

+To extend this example we will implement **Scenario 1: signing transactions with a single key**.